-The College shall make available to members of the bargaining unit and their eligible dependents health insurance coverage, dental insurance coverage, vision coverage, an Employee Assistance Plan, and short-term disability coverage as follows (the health insurance plans are set forth in detail in policies of insurance which contain specific terms and conditions of coverage, and shall be available in the office of the Director of Human Resources):
+The College shall make available to members of the bargaining unit and their eligible dependents health insurance coverage, dental insurance coverage, vision coverage, an Employee Assistance Plan, and short-term disability coverage as described below and in Appendix 2.
+(The health insurance plans are set forth in

-- 1. The College shall provide a "cafeteria"-style benefit plan, with the College providing a predetermined amount of benefit dollars sufficient for each eligible full-time employee to "purchase" the following benefits on the following basis during the duration of the contract: - a.
-88% of the cost of the current health insurance coverage, or a roughly comparable plan. - b.
+- 1. The College shall provide benefit dollars sufficient for each bargaining unit member to "purchase" the following benefits on the following basis during the duration of the contract: - a.
+Eighty-eight percent (88%) of the cost of the current Preferred Provider Organization (PPO) health insurance coverage, or a roughly comparable plan, or one hundred percent (100%) of the cost of the High Deductible Health Plan (HDHP). - b.
 The total cost of the current dental coverage. - c.
-The total cost of vision plan coverage. - d.
+The total cost of vision plan A coverage. - d.
 The total cost of the current short-term disability coverage for the employee only. - e.
-The total cost of the Employee Assistance Plan.
+The total cost of the Employee Assistance Plan. - f.
+The total cost of basic group life insurance coverage, for the bargaining unit member only, equal to two times annual salary.
+This policy shall include accidental death and dismemberment riders.

-The benefit dollars allocated to each eligible full-time employee will be sufficient to pay for the yearly premiums as described above for insurance based on either a single or family coverage, as the faculty member is eligible.
-Should any employee choose a total package of benefits that exceeds the benefit dollars allocated (i.e. an alternative health care plan) the employee must pay the difference, through payroll deduction.
+The benefit dollars allocated to each eligible bargaining unit member will be sufficient to pay for the yearly premiums as described above for insurance based on either single or family coverage, as the faculty member is eligible.
+Should any employee choose a total package of benefits that exceeds the benefit dollars allocated (i.e., an alternative health care plan) the employee must pay the difference, through payroll deduction.